sirkonst/async-reduce/README.md

 Hooks
 -----

 Library supports hooks.
-Add-ons hooks:
+Add-on hooks:

 * **DebugHooks** - print about all triggered hooks
 * **StatisticsOverallHooks** - general statistics on the use of `async_reduce`